 If you were to walk into The Pfunky Griddle, you will quickly notice that it’s not your typical breakfast eatery.
 Here, you’re handed a series of items including a pitcher of all you can eat batter, your choice of toppings and a spatula to make your own breakfast.
 The restaurant also offers alternatives for those with milk or egg allergies, a gluten free menu and a special griddle for those with Celiac Disease, an autoimmune disorder that causes sufferers’ bodies to have a negative reaction when they consume gluten.
+With quality restaurant equipment on hand, this eatery is capable of rustling up dishes to suit all manner of tastes and dietary requirements.

 This new breakfast eatery is owned by former Middle Tennessee State University student, Matt Pfuntner.